wasmerio/wasmer/lib/engine-object-file/README.md

 This is an [engine](https://crates.io/crates/wasmer-engine) for the [wasmer](https://crates.io/crates/wasmer/1.0.0-alpha3) WebAssembly VM.

-This engine is used to produce native code that can be linked against providing a sandboxed WebAssembly runtime environment for the compiled module with no need for runtime compilation.
+This engine is used to produce a native object file that can be linked against providing a sandboxed WebAssembly runtime environment for the compiled module with no need for runtime compilation.

 ## Example of use